Main Navigation

 Bible Study, Acts Eighteen from Refreshing Hope Ministries on Vimeo.

-Transcript: Today we are going to study Acts chapter 18 in depth.
+Today we are going to study Acts chapter 18 in depth.
 You can follow along in your own Bible if you like.
 I will be reading from the World English Bible because it is the only modern English translation that is copyright free, and I can read the entire Bible on video without any legal drama, or breaking anyone’s rules.
-After the meeting today, or sometime this week, please take the matching quiz that I have prepared for you on the website.
+After the meeting today, or sometime this week, please take the matching quiz that I have prepared for you at the end of this study.
 If you find any problems with it, please let us know.
 We appreciate your feedback to help fix issues on the site.
 Thanks to everyone that has participated so far.
 Let’s get started:

 First let’s set our location and do a brief catchup.
 In Acts chapter 17, Paul and his company came to Thessalonica and preached there until the Jewish leaders became jealous, raised a mob, started a riot, then blamed Paul for it.
 They took bond money from Jason, the leader of the house church there and Paul and Silas had to leave town in the middle of the night, so they traveled to Berea.
 The Jews from Thessalonica followed them to Berea and stirred up trouble for them there as well, so Paul moved onto Athens.
 There he encountered the most glorious display of idols on earth, where statues of the greek gods outnumbered the people there.
 It provoked his spirit and he preached Jesus to them but had little success.
 Afterwards, Paul moved on to Corinth, and that is where we begin our story today.